Building a Strong Bond With Your Dog

 Decoding Canine Communication

-Signs Your Dog Feels Deeply Bonded:
+Signs a Dog Feels Deeply Bonded:

 • A relaxed, soft posture in your presence.